Franconix95/demo-iot/README.md

 **Requirements**:
 - The coffee machine should have a status  (e.g., "Ready", "Busy", "Needs Maintenance").
 - Update the status based on whether the machine is currently serving coffee or if ingredients are low.

-**Implementation**:
-- Introduce a simple status attribute in the `CoffeeMachine` class.
-- Update the status based on whether the machine is currently serving coffee or if ingredients are low.

 ## 4. Discount for Frequent Orders
 **Description**: Implement a simple discount system for users who order a certain number of coffees within a given period.

 **Requirements**:
-- Track the number of orders for each coffee.
-- If a user orders more than a specific number (e.g., 5 coffees), apply a discount (e.g., 10% off the next order).

-**Implementation**:
 - Track the number of orders for each coffee.
 - If a user orders more than a specific number (e.g., 5 coffees), apply a discount (e.g., 10% off the next order).